davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   usually calculates the addresses of all three variables, but if you compile it with :option:`-fsection-anchors`, it accesses the variables from a common anchor point instead.
-The effect is similar to the following pseudocode (which isnt valid C):
+The effect is similar to the following pseudocode (which isn't valid C):

   .. code-block:: c++